How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 Let’s put this into perspective:

-Supposing you own an eCommerce store and have Google Analytics (GA) activated, each user that navigates your online store leaves some digital footprints that are picked up by GA.
+Supposing you own an eCommerce store and have Google Analytics (GA) activated, each user that navigates your online store leaves some digital footprints that GA picks up.

-In the case of your eCommerce store, an example would be your GA dashboard.
-When all the data is put together and presented in context, it is consumable and you can draw insights from it.
+In the case of your eCommerce store, an example would be your GA4 dashboard.
+When all the data is put together and presented in context, it is consumable and you can draw insights from it. - Insight is valuable knowledge gained from an understanding of information.
+When you accurately interpret information within context, you gain insight.

 Example of an Insight